sabina489/TIL/README.md

 *Today, I observed and played Hacking Version 2 game and used the description builder to create a description for hacking version 2.*

+---

+# Dec 15, 2021

+*Today, functional test plan was created for Hacking Version 2 and learned about Python Assignment Statement.*

+**Python Assignment Statement**

+- An assignment statement is used to evaluate an expression and bind an identifier to the result object.

+---